alpapanau/RLFD/README.md

     python scripts/train_clustered.py
     ```
     This script will:
-    - Cluster the entire dataset.
+    - Cluster the entire dataset using DBSCAN.
-    - For each cluster, initialize and train a dedicated RL agent.
+    - For each cluster, initialize and train a dedicated RL agent on all clients belonging to that cluster.
     - Evaluate each agent on its cluster's test data.
-    - Finally, aggregate the predictions from all cluster agents and compute a global performance score.
+    - Aggregate the predictions from all cluster agents and compute global performance scores.
-    - The results are logged to the CSV file with `model_version: clustered_training`.
+    - The results are logged to the CSV file with `model_version` tags like `clustered_training_best` and `clustered_training_final` to distinguish them.